-The sage and rosemary give it a beautiful flavour.
-If you ask me sage and sweet potatoes are a match made in heaven.
-Not so much for my husband though.
-Well at least if not done right.
-He made us an awesome sweet potato mash with sage once but added too much sage (recipe misread) and couldn’t even stand to take a bite.
+The sage and rosemary give it a beautiful flavour and aroma.
+Sage and sweet potatoes are a match made in heaven.
+Not so much for my husband though in his experience.
+He once made us an awesome sweet potato mash with sage but added too much sage (recipe misread) and we both couldn’t even stand to take a bite.
 It’s super fragrant and you don’t need much to add the flavour you want.
-It has a sweet savoury flavour but can also overpower and be almost pungent if you go over board.
+A little goes a long way.
+It has a sweet savoury flavour but can also overpower and can almost be a bit pungent if you go over board.
 Same with rosemary.
 So in this recipe you only need a pinch of both.

 This is a real stick to your bones kind of breakfast.
-With eggs and a side of bread, some good hot sauce or ‘peppa sauce’ and a good strong coffee- this will keep you for a few hours and you may require a nap after having it.
-Loved it and know you will too wether you have it vegetarian or with the sausages!!
+With eggs and a side of bread, some good hot sauce and a good strong coffee, you really can’t go wrong.
+Loved it and know you will too.

-- 2 sweet potatoes pealed and chopped into small cubes (small because they will cook down faster)
+- 2 sweet potatoes peeled and chopped into small cubes (approx 2 cups)

 - 4 sausages of your choice